IBM/spring-boot-microservices-on-kubernetes/README.md

 	* Click on [Developer in your Browser](https://console.ng.bluemix.net/openwhisk/) and click on **Create an Action**
 	![Create-Action](images/developBrowser.png)

-	Then click
+	* Then click on
 	![Create-Action](images/createAction.png)

 	![Create-Action](images/action.png)
-	* Copy the [sendSlack.js]() for sending a Slack Notification then save it
+	* Copy the [sendSlack.js](/sendSlack.js) for sending a Slack Notification then save it
 	![Copy-Script](images/copyScript.png)
 	* Set your [Slack Webhook URL](https://api.slack.com/incoming-webhooks) as default parameter for the action then save it Click on View Action Details